Transitioning To Project Management

 Although I’m a newcomer to project management, I had already been introduced to it at Banco Sabadell—one of Spain’s top banks—where I worked between 2009 and 2015.
 My role as a social media manager allowed me to listen to customers, plan the scope of action, execute and monitor cases, and provide satisfactory solutions.

-As I’m writing these words on September 16, 2018, my current position at Multilingual Connections is Linguist & Associate Project Manager.
-My duties comprise managing translation and transcription projects from inception through final delivery while ensuring optimal workflow and meeting deadlines.
-Additionally, I perform translation, editing and transcription tasks as needed.
+As I’m writing these words on September 16, 2018, my project management duties comprise managing translation and transcription projects from inception through final delivery while ensuring optimal workflow and meeting deadlines.

 I find project management to be a highly rewarding job.
 Being able to fulfill your clients’ demands on time and delivering a quality product, witnessing a project come together, overcoming challenges, and constant improvement are some of the biggest joys I’m experiencing at present.
 Every project is a different and unique adventure!